The city of Dubai is home to some amazing buildings.

-9. The closest beach to Burj Al Arab is the Jumeirah Beach.
+9. The closest beach to Burj Al Arab is Jumeirah Beach.
 This beach was actually called “Miami Beach” and home to the “Chicago Beach Hotel.”
-It got its name from the “Chicago Bridge & Iron Company” who used to move around big containers of oil in the area.
+It got its name from the “Chicago Bridge & Iron Company” which used to move around big containers of oil in the area.

 10. Construction of the project began in 1994, and at its peak involved over 2,000 construction workers.

-11. In order to create the artificial island, construction workers drove 230 forty-meter-long (130 ft) concrete piles into the sand.
+11. To create the artificial island, construction workers drove 230 forty-meter-long (130 ft) concrete piles into the sand.
 They then created a surface with rocks that they strengthened with concrete to avoid erosion.

 12. One of the marvels of the building is the atrium, which is about 180 meters (590 ft) tall and consists out of 18 stories.
 Now that’s one amazing lobby!